 Hampi is a town that is also located in the southern part of India and is a World Heritage site.
 It’s a very small town, full of wanderers.
 If you ask me what I loved most about that place, it has to be the sunsets.
 The entire city gets engulfed in shades of orange, yellow and gold which is beautiful.
 I did not plan where to stay in Hampi, but after I got there, I looked for a place and it was pretty easy.
 I found a homestay which was extremely comfortable.

-I loved India during my first visit and due to shortage of time, I could not visit all the places I had planned.
-During my next visit, I am determined to cover those few places like the Taj Mahal in Agra, Leh, Andamans, Srinagar and Gujarat.
+I loved India during my first visit and due to a shortage of time, I could not visit all the places I had planned.
+During my next visit, I am determined to cover those few places like the Taj Mahal in Agra, Leh, Andamans, Srinagar, and Gujarat.

 If you are a solo female traveller who wishes to explore the world, India should be your next go-to.
-It’s astounding and you will agree once you visit there!
+It’s astounding and you will agree once you visit!